It is only with your continued support that the Ontario Association of Certified Home Inspectors Survives.

 Above all, we believe the price of membership should reflect the tangible savings we can offer in return for that membership.

-We have maintained this position by the minimisation of overheads, opting for virtual offices and multiple online services rather than physical offices and expensive staff.
+We have maintained this position by the minimization of overheads, opting for virtual offices and multiple online services rather than physical offices and expensive staff.

 We are continuing to secure discounts on services and products that inspectors need to assist them in their daily chores.
 The savings far exceed the membership cost.